Empowering Student Athletes: The Partnership Between Athlete Assessments and Global Sports & Events

 A Passion for Sport and Athlete Development

-GSE, founded in 2022, is more than just a sports event management company with over 30 years of expertise and a sprawling global network.
+GSE, founded in 2020, is more than just a sports event management company with over 30 years of expertise and a sprawling global network.
 “We run, operate, and partner with organizations to produce sports events,Sara explains.
-From preseason basketball tournaments to international impact tours, GSE curates experiences that take athletes beyond their comfort zones.
+From preseason basketball events to international impact tours, GSE curates experiences that take athletes beyond their comfort zones and uses travel to change lives.
+Sara emphasized,

 The partnership between Athlete Assessments and GSE was a natural fit, built on shared values of athlete development and personal growth.
 Athlete Assessments’ Business Specialist, Rebekah Box, highlights the alignment between the two organizations.